getkloudi/integration-wrapper-generator/out/jira/docs/DefaultApi.md

   'skipRemoteOnlyCondition': true, // Boolean | Indicates whether transitions with the condition Hide From User Condition are included in the response.
   'transitionId': "transitionId_example" // String | The ID of the transition.
 };
-apiInstance.cloudidRestApi3IssueIssueIdOrKeyTransitionsGet(cloudid, issueIdOrKey, opts, (error, data, response) => {
+apiInstance.issueIssueIdOrKeyTransitionsGet(cloudid, issueIdOrKey, opts, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {